nutanix-japan/ocp-hci/import_bp/import_bp.rst

   * - Calm Project
     - BootcampInfra
     - Deployed with HPOC
+  * - VM Boot images
+    - CentOS, RHOCS, etc.
+    - Deployed with HPOC (downloadable images)
   * - DNS Entries Update Mechanism
     - Calm Endpoint to AutoAD and DNS server
     - You will create this

 Now we can proceed to setup pre-requistes and deploying blueprints.

 Set up Calm Endpoint
 +++++++++++++++++++++

-Let's create a Calm endpoint for authentication, authorization and dns updates for OCP cluster.
+Let's create a Calm endpoint for authentication, authorization and DNS updates for OCP cluster.

 #.
 In **Prism Central** > **Services** > **Calm**